 The Associate Superintendent of Personnel Services monitors the credentials and experience level of all the employees to ensure that students are taught by effective and experienced teachers.
-LUHSD used the process specified in the "Guidance" section of the California Department of Education's "Educator Equity: LCAP Addendum Criteria and Guidance" web page for identifying disparities that result in low-income and minority students being taught at higher rates than other students by ineffective, inexperienced, or out-of-field teachers.
+In 2020, the California Department of Education updated LUHSD used the process specified in the "Guidance" section of the California Department of Education's "Educator Equity: LCAP Addendum Criteria and Guidance" web page for identifying disparities that result in low-income and minority students being taught at higher rates than other students by ineffective, inexperienced, or out-of-field teachers.
 A local equity gap analysis was conducted to be able to appropriately describe the local process for identifying and addressing disparities.
 The local gap analysis process included the following steps: